 Challenges Facing Auto Recyclers

-“One of the biggest challenges an auto recycler faces with flood vehicles is to properly train their employees to correctly identify a flood damaged car,” Gonclaves said.
+“One of the biggest challenges an auto recycler faces with flood vehicles is to properly train their employees to correctly identify a flood damaged car,” Goncalves said.
 “The outward appearance of a vehicle may seem undamaged, but flood vehicles begin to deteriorate from the inside out.
 The used parts typically salvaged such as motors, transmissions, alternators, starters and many more small parts, may no longer be able to be sold depending on the severity of the damage.”

 Education on safety, compliance, transportation and removal of a battery from the vehicle are some other big challenges when it comes to damaged automobile batteries.
 Not only is it important to be able to recognize the signs of a damaged battery, but knowing how to properly dispose of the damaged materials can also be a hurdle.